Maumasi/Utility-Tool-Wash/readme.md

 Make sure when adding your **dataLog();** first comes the **error**, then the **text message** which explain the function or process that you wanna **console.log** out to the **.log directory** and finally the **object** you are using.

-### Extra: version bumper
+### Version Bumper
 This package has a version bumper feature.
-In `src/versionBumper/versionBump.js` you can require it to be used to bump the current version stated in the package.json file.
+You can require it to be used to bump the current version stated in the package.json file.

 This function bumps up the version based semantic versioning: **MAJOR.MINOR.PATCH** </br>
 This function takes 1 of 3 values: